istio/community/ROLES.md

 * Reviewed or merged at least 50 PRs

-* Sponsored by the steering working group
+* Sponsored by the technical oversight committee

 Establishing the leads for a new working group: